 Support for prospective grant applicants and recipients.

 Following the Universities UK concordat to support research integrity, this Code of Practice describes the ethical standards by which the Royal Geographical Society (with IBG) (henceforth RGS-IBG) abides in supporting geographical research through its various activities (conferences, research funding, and publication).
 These standards embody the principles of equity, integrity and confidentiality for all who are involved in these activities.
-The Code is also intended to act as guidance to assessors in discharging the responsibilities placed on them in assessing proposals, and sets out the proper conduct expected of them.
+For field-based research we also draw specific attention to our Fieldwork Principles.
+This Code is also intended to act as guidance to assessors in discharging the responsibilities placed on them in assessing proposals, and sets out the proper conduct expected of them.
 The Code is intended to be proportional to the likely risk that the individual application will carry.